-Allowance for kids chores: yes or no?
+Should parents pay an allowance for kids chores?
 There are many ways to motivate kids to help out around the house.

-The most obvious motivation to get kids to do chores is to pay them for it.
+The most obvious motivation to get kids to do chores is to pay an allowance for kids chores.

-Having money to save or spend also provides an invaluable opportunity to learn important - and tough - money lessons early, while Mom and Dad are still around to talk with.
+Having money to save or spend also provides an invaluable opportunity to teach kids about money early, while Mom and Dad are still around to talk with.

 Rewards for a job well done needn't be financial.
 Little ones can often be motivated in a big way with stickers and stamps that are placed on a simple chore chart you can create yourself.